 Youth Work During Covid-19

 Youth work delivery during COVID-19 must follow the Government’s COVID-19 Readiness Level.
 Details about the Readiness Level and ‘managing youth sector activities and spaces’ can be found on the National Youth Agency’s website: https://nya.org.uk/guidance/.
-Please note, the current Readiness Level is YELLOW.
+Please note, the current Readiness Level is GREEN.

 For support with delivering youth work, UK Youth and the National Youth Agency have created templates to support your planning, risk assessments and decision making: https://youthworksupport.co.uk.